gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-shaders-and-glsl.md

     vec4(v.b, v.g, v.r, v.a)

-when constructing a vec or a mat you can supply multiple parts at once.
+When constructing a vec or a mat you can supply multiple parts at once.
 So for example

     vec4(v.rgb, 1)